andrewt110216/algorithms/README.md

 Therefore, the implementations are for the most part not optimized.

-Additional files represent any other leads my brain decided to chase down throughought my studies, such as a Plotly graph to compare the runtimes of the 3 different sorting algorithms I initially learned.
+Additional files represent any other leads my brain decided to chase down during my studies, such as a Plotly graph to compare the runtimes of the 3 different sorting algorithms I initially learned.